// Notes from Kundalini Yoga Class, 4 Day Journal

 This is what I was talking about, it is hard to break habits that are controlling our lives.
 But if we mindfully set our intentions to notice and observe what is healthy and unhealthy actions that we partake in our daily lives, we can step by step alter the network of our own minds and bring a more balanced way of living to ourselves.

 Our class ended at 18.15 pm

 November 12, 2017

 I woke up 05.45 AM

 Good morning, I`m setting the intention of the day.
 The healing power of the self through initiation and morning meditation.
-When we start our day with listening to our inner needs we become even more aware of our perceptions and what we allow ourselves to feed off in our minds.
-We need to awaken within ourself the power of intention to become more receptive about what we actually need and start to live in truth and accordance with that truth we have within to know our true potential as souls living a human life.
+When we start our day by listening to our inner needs we become even more aware of our perceptions and what we allow ourselves to feed off in our minds.
+We need to awaken within ourselves the power of intention to become more receptive about what we actually need and start to live in truth and accordance with that truth we have within to know our true potential as souls living a human life.
 I’m eating my breakfast, I filled a bowl 1/5 parts of cereal and drank one cup of Classic Yogi Tea just to get me going these 3 hours of morning sadhana.
 I`ve been loving these Yogi Teas for a while now, I even started collecting the quotes.
 I cant drink one single teacup without reading what quote it is this time.